noelpena/ezer/README.md

 -   [ ] Update forgot password email template
 -   [ ] Add year dropdown to reports 2024, 2023, etc...
 -   [ ] Add form to add or remove admins
 -   [ ] Add form to change user's "status" admin, user, editor etc...
+Only admins can view
 -   [ ] Add sum for open deposits on deposit list (view deposits would show deposit view.
 Add missing fields.
 Only for open deposits)
--   [ ] is last modified being updated on edits?
+-   [ ] isLast modified being updated on edits?
 -   [ ] Add greeting and name to header menu
 -   [ ] Preference of language
 -   [ ] Dark mode please